 you only ever play lead guitar

 Lead guitarists usually have no rhythm.
-Yes, rhythm is very important in lead playing.
+Yes, rhythm is fundamental in lead playing.
 Running scales won’t work your rhythm per se unless you specifically run your scales using different rhythmical values.
 Playing rhythm guitar help with your understanding and concept of rhythm.
 You’ll be able to create better solos and riffs because of it.

 you only ever play rhythm guitar

 There are two opposite ends to the spectrum.
-If you only ever play rhythm guitar you will never learn finger dexterity, finger independence, cool riffs, licks, solos, or songs.
+If you only ever play rhythm guitar, you will never learn finger dexterity, finger independence, cool riffs, licks, solos, or songs.
 You will be limited to literally only half of what the guitar can offer.
-In today’s world of guitar players, there is no such thing as a rhythm or lead player, you need to learn and practice both in order to get better.
+In today’s world of guitar players, there is no such thing as a rhythm or lead player; you need to learn and practice both in order to get better.

 You are using the wrong pick to play guitar